zeebe-io/enhancements/ZEP001-triage-process.md

 ### Triaging

 Once a week, a group of maintainers gets together and reviews issues that are not yet fully triaged, and triage them.
 For not triaged issues, this means first partially triaging them.
 For partially triaged issues, this means assigning a priority label.

+As part of triaging, all critical and high priority issues are immediately assigned to one of the developers.
+While we try to assign issues based on developer interest, in the end it's important to remain "fair" and spread the work around as much as possible.
+Each developer is then in charge of managing their own time/back log; this means that if they are faster than expected, they're encouraged to mention it and take over some work from their team mates.
+Conversely, if for any reason some issues take longer, or an external issue arise, they should also mention it and the workload should be rebalanced.

 #### Priority labels